-Last Update: 12/31/16
+Last Update: 10/19/21

 Medical costs have never been higher than they are today, and in the aftermath of a car accident, the shock of how fast huge medical bills can pile up can be overwhelming.
 For some, they feel like their only options are to get a pay day loan, sell or borrow against their possessions at a pawnshop or get a title loan.

-1. Check your Personal Injury Protection (PIP) insurance policy
+1. Personal Injury Protection (PIP) Insurance

 This is a claim you file with your own insurance company after the crash, and it will not be a question of who is at fault in the crash.
-These are “no fault” benefits to you, and PIP will cover up to $10,000 of your health care costs.
+These are “no fault” benefits to you, and PIP will cover up to $10,000.00 of your health care costs.
 PIP benefits will be paid for medical care provided within 14 days after the accident.

 2. MedPay Coverage